Best Picture Movie Marathon, Part 32

 Like any great Shakespearean hero, Michael could have been a great man.
 To borrow a phrase from another Marlon Brando character, he coulda been a contender…but he couldn’t break free of his past.
 Both Michael and his father were haunted by destiny, or perhaps they were simply born into the wrong family.

 In each installment of The Godfather, we see tradition and ritual used as a storytelling devise.
-The first film uses a baptism to intercut the murder of the 5 families, Part II involves Vito assassinating Don Fanucci under the veil of a festival, then Part III rounds it out with a play within a play – the great Mascagni opera, “Cavalleria Rusticana”, which acts not only as the backdrop to the film, but as a representation of the story as a whole – the once powerful Corleone family is now nothing but another Sicilian tragedy.
+The first film uses a baptism to intercut the murder of the 5 families, the second involves Vito assassinating Don Fanucci under the veil of a festival, then the third rounds it out with a play within a play – the great Mascagni opera, “Cavalleria Rusticana”, which acts not only as the backdrop to the film, but as a representation of the story as a whole – the once powerful Corleone family is now nothing but another Sicilian tragedy.
 In the final moments of The Godfather Part III, we see Michael get exactly what he deserves – and maybe what he was destined for – loneliness.

 Sometimes things happen in the medical world that simply cannot be explained and are therefore grouped under some kind of medical miracle.
 In Awakenings, we witness one such phenomenon.
 Based on a true story, this film is a sweet and tender reminder that the human spirit is maybe the strongest medicine of all.